HOME | GLOBAL | DISTRICTS | CLUBS | MISSING HISTORIES | PAUL HARRIS | PEACE |

 By the COL having passed this resolution, the board will be able to monitor a pilot project which allow a new form of Rotary Club to :

-? including those who do not have time to physically attend a meeting (despite his or her altruistic determination to do volunteer service)
+? create opportunities for meeting ? doing business ? including the disable ? including those who do not have time to physically attend a meeting (despite his or her altruistic determination to do volunteer service) ? allow an international flavor to new clubs which could never be possible under our existing rules

 Rotary will to be on the leading edge if we embrace this revolutionary change.
 Imagine a Japanese or British Rotarian on their respective high speed morning commuting trains in the tube whisking toward work while at the same time attending their wireless Rotary meeting - with members in their clubs from South Africa, Florida and Mexico.